-While ASCLS and laboratory professional have great respect for our nursing colleagues and believe that existing educational programs in nursing provide outstanding training for professionals in the nursing field, the nursing degree is not intended to be, nor should it be viewed as, the equivalent of a degree in biological sciences or any other natural science degree required of laboratory testing professionals to perform moderate and high complexity diagnostic testing services.
+While ASCLS and laboratory professionals have great respect for our nursing colleagues and believe that existing educational programs in nursing provide outstanding training for professionals in the nursing field, the nursing degree is not intended to be, nor should it be viewed as, the equivalent of a degree in biological sciences or any other natural science degree required of laboratory testing professionals to perform moderate and high complexity diagnostic testing services.
+Nurses are educated to deliver care and provide support directly to patients; not to run complex analytical devices, nor perform ongoing, robust quality assurance and control, nor evaluate the quality of the results they produce.
 Nursing training should be viewed for what it is, focused on nursing-not laboratory diagnostics.

-In both scope and depth, the natural science coursework required for a biological sciences degree vastly outweighs the natural science coursework required as part of a nursing degree.
+In both scope and depth, the natural science coursework required for a biological science degree vastly outweighs the natural science coursework required as part of a nursing degree.
 Typical coursework requirements for a bachelor of sciences degree in biological sciences includes a total of at least 63 hours of natural sciences, including at least 39 hours of major requirements in the biological sciences and 32 hours of prerequisites-almost all of which are in chemistry and physics.
 In contrast, nursing degrees include only a quarter of the course hours in the natural sciences.
 Simply put, the nursing degree does not compare to the degree in biological sciences.
-Detailed analyses comparing nursing, biological science, and medical laboratory science are contained in the Appendix.